islomar/islomar.github.io/_pages/my-professional-services.md

 - Do you have a structured onboarding plan for me?
 - Who would be my manager?
 I would like to talk to them and understand their vision and expectations about me.
 - Why did the last 2 people of Engineering left?
 How did you handle it?
+- How do you take care of people?

 ## Final words